-Table 2: Descriptive statistics for whole sample and by province
+Table 2: Descriptive statistics for whole sample of orthopedic surgeries, by province

-6 Models and main results
+5 Models and main results

-6.1 Patient-level models
+5.1 Patient-level models

 The difference-in-difference (DiD) estimation approach is a standard and widely applied technique used to evaluate the impact of public policies.
 In addition to classic OLS requirements, it demands that treatment and control groups follow the same trend in the pre-reform period with respect to analyzed outcome variables, and that no unobserved time-variant differences exist between observations in treatment and control groups.
 If these conditions are respected, one might be able to argue that the model estimate for the effect of the reform is unbiased and retains causal properties.
+Placebo regressions with interactions for pre-reform years and the treatment dummy (Table 15 of Appendix E), coupled with a visual inspection of trend plots (see Appendix I), suggest that this assumption may hold for most variables of interest.
+However, due to significant differences in pre-reform trends and outcome levels, estimation results for different modes of patient discharge should be considered with additional caution and regarded as tentative evidence of the QBP/HBAM effect that may not have a causal interpretation.